release-engineering/Sync2Jira/README.md

 Configuration is in folder `fedmsg.d`.

-You can maintain a mapping there that allows you to match one upstream repo (say, 'pungi' on pagure) to a downstream project/component pair in Jira (say, 'COMPOSE', and 'Pungi').
+You can maintain a mapping there that allows you to match one upstream repo (say, 'pungi' on Pagure) to a downstream project/component pair in Jira (say, 'COMPOSE', and 'Pungi').

 On startup: